Esler Field Wildlife Management Area

 Esler Field Wildlife Management Area (WMA) is a protected area of 12,500 acre in Rapides and Grant parishes in the state of Louisiana.

 Name

 The Louisiana Army National Guard (LANG) announced in March 2023 that Camp Beauregard would be renamed the Louisiana National Guard Training Center-Pineville.
 The WMA was renamed Esler Field Wildlife Management Area.

 Location

 The WMA is located approximately 8 miles northeast of Alexandria with access from LA 116 and US-165.

 Wildlife management

 The primary use is for the National Guard training facility.
-There are many areas marked with DO NOT ENTER signs, as either the area may be an impact area (when Compartment I & J are closed) or "off limits" at all times marked with "Danger: Unexploded Ordinance Area".
+There are many areas marked with DO NOT ENTER signs, as either the area may be an impact area (when Compartment I & J are closed) or "off limits" at all times marked with "Danger: Unexploded Ordinance (sic) Area".

 The Louisiana Army National Guard signed a Management Agreement with the Nature Conservancy in 1996 covering 2,672 acres as part of the Lower West Gulf Coastal Plain ecoregion.